 Lehman Brothers requested the Bankruptcy Court to approve a set of alternative dispute resolution procedures using the Bankruptcy Code to approve the process.
 There were objections raised, with arguments against being alternative dispute resolutions should only apply to adversarial proceedings; that contracts did not provide for mediation; that mediation is inconsistent with the centralised decision-making process that bankruptcy entails and other jurisdictional arguments.
 Objections were also raised around impact of substantive rights, scope of procedures, mediation logistics and other special needs.

 Not to be.

 Alternative dispute resolution was approved by the Bankruptcy Court enabling Lehman Brothers to commence mediation prior to filing for litigation.
-As the process is entirely confidential parties do not have to settle nor waive rights.
+As the dispute resolution process is entirely confidential, parties do not have to settle nor waive rights.
 It proved successful with 77 of 202 alternative dispute resolution matters involving 224 counterparties being mediated with all but 4 settling.